 At Glacier National Park, opportunities for active boomer travelers abound.
 Hikes range from easy walks to challenging backcountry treks (that wouldn’t be us).
 Raft nearby rivers on a guided trip or kayak on Lake McDonald.
 And then there’s the famous Going to the Sun Road—a must-drive.

-The Best Glacier National Park Hikes
+Glacier National Park Hikes

-Discovering the Other side of Glacier National Park
+Coloring Glacier National Park

-Glacier National Park Photo Essay
+Photo Essay: Exploring Glacier National Park

 Did you know that we publish a weekly broadcast with the latest articles from My Itchy Travel Feet, timely trip inspiration and travel deals?
 Subscribe by clicking here.